-METALS (COPPER, LEAD, & ZINC) AND SELENIUM
+METALS (COPPER, LEAD, & ZINC), SELENIUM AND BACTERIA

 Copper (for San Gabriel River Reach 1 and Coyote Creek), lead (for San Gabriel River Reach 2, Coyote Creek, and San Jose Creek Reach 1), zinc (for Coyote Creek), and selenium (for San Jose Creek Reach 1) are classified as a Category 1B pollutants.
-These waterbody-pollutant combinations are addressed in the USEPA established San Gabriel River and Impaired Tributaries Metals and Selenium TMDL.
-Implementation of this TMDL to achieve applicable receiving water limitations for these pollutants is discussed in later chapters of this WMP.
+The indicator bacteria - E. coli is also classified as a Category 1B pollutant for the San Gabriel River and all tributaries (San Gabriel River Reach 1,2, Coyote Creek, North Fork Coyote Creek and San Jose Creek Reach 1,2).
+These waterbody-pollutant combinations are addressed in the USEPA established San Gabriel River and Impaired Tributaries Metals and Selenium TMDL and the San Gabriel River, Estuary and Tributaries Indicator Bacteria TMDL that was in effect starting June 14, 2016.
+Implementation of the TMDLs to achieve applicable receiving water limitations for these pollutants is discussed in later chapters of this WMP.
 Table 2-3 lists the TMDL targets.